Striken7/2024-PHB-AURORA-FILES/README.md

 Implementation Status:

-Species: All PHB species have been implemented.
+Species: All species have been implemented.

-Feats: All Feats have been implemented.
+Feats: All feats have been implemented.

-Languages: All Standard and Rare Languages implemented.
+Languages: All Languages have been implemented.

 Backgrounds: Only the Custom Background option has been implemented.

+Spells: Limited progress, mostly to the spells added by Species or Feats.

 Classes:

 Monk class (and all sublcasses) has been implemented.

 Fighter class (no subclasses) has been implemented.

-Spells: Limited progress, mostly to spells added directly by Species or Feats.